Azaphyr/QuickForge/README.md

 1. Create a feature branch
 2. Make your changes
+3. Run tests and ensure code quality
-3. Submit a pull request
+4. Submit a pull request

 ## License